harta55/EnTAP/docs/source/Running_EnTAP/execution_flags.rst

      - location (cmd/R-ini,E-ini)
      - qualifier
      - example
-   * - ontology
+   * - ontology_source
-     - Specify which ontology packages you would like to use.
+     - Specify which ontology source packages you would like to use.
 Multiple flags may be used to specify execution of multiple software packages.
             * 0 - EggNOG (default)
             * 1 - InterProScan
      - R-ini